 Figuring out how your customers and users are going to navigate your website or App in a way that is user-friendly and that isn’t going to frustrate them is one of the most important things to get right when thinking about user experience (UX).
 There are heaps of ways to improve your website navigation but for this blog, we’ll limit it to 6 essential best practices for your website navigation.

 Main navigation: less is more

-It can be useful to first think about content hierarchies.
+It can be useful to first think about content hierarchies when you want to create good UX design.
 In other words, before we build we need to prioritize what it is your website is used for.
 Users always come first.
 Remember that being conventional isn’t a bad thing.
 You can be creative with your website but when it comes to the navigation it’s best for the user if you stick to established ways of navigation.
 For the Cancer Society website, we kept to four items on the main navigation plus search and donate buttons.
 Each item drops down to reveal related parts of the website but it is clearly organised by what a user comes to the Cancer Society website for.

 Main navigation: label correctly

 You want users to know where they can find the things they’re looking for on the website.
 Plus it also helps with SEO as search engines will be able to understand your website better.
 Think against using jargon and instead use plain english and be descriptive and to the point.
 But you still want to use language that your users will understand.
 It is immediately obvious on the Cancer Society what each item on the main navigation represents and where it will take users on the website.